yakirarie/PyCoronaUpdate/README.md

 # PyCoronaUpdate
  A desktop application about the stats of the global corona pandemic.

- run by double clicking the Corona Update.exe file.
+ Run by double clicking the Corona Update.exe file.

  ###Start Screen:
  ![Start Screen](images/Capture.PNG)